InvirganceDocumentation/convirgance-docs/docs/concepts.md

 ## Source and Target

-While `InputStream` and `OutputStream` are fantasic representations of unix streams, they share a problem with `Iterator`.
-As soon as they exist, the stream is active.
+While `InputStream` and `OutputStream` are fantasic standard representations of unix streams, they have the same problem as the `Iterator` in that the streams are active as soon as they exist.

-This means they play poorly with the use of `Iterable`.
-Not only can the pipeline of transformations be pre-planned, but `Iterable` instances can be reused throughout the code.
-Such reuse means that a "planned" analog is required.
+This means these standard library classes play poorly with the use of `Iterable` that allows the pipeline of transformations to be pre-planned and `Iterable` instances to be reused throughout the code.
+To provide this compatibility, Convirgance introduces `Source` and `Target` classes  analagous to `InputStream` and `OutputStream` respectively.

 `Source` objects represent a plan to access the `InputStream` for a file, url, byte buffer, and numerous other sources.
 Implementations attempt to reopen a